muratk5n/thirdwave/en/README.md

 ---

-I bet these guys later went to Anatolia as well and contribute to its culture; they must have brought yoghurt (a milk product) with them.
+I bet these guys later went to Anatolia as well; they must have brought yoghurt (a milk product) with them.
 No wonder Herodotus knew about it in 800 BC.

 ---